-- The ASAA Provincial Curling Championships shall be held the weekend prior to the Curling Alberta U20 Championships Α. (normally this would put the ASAA Provincial Championship on the last weekend of February).
-The ASAA Curling Championships will be held no later than the first weekend of March. - Format B. - Each provincial competition shall be a 10 team spiel with each zone having one entry in each of the three ١. categories.
-The Curling Commissioner will build competitively-balanced pools based on previous years' results while ensuring that teams from the same zone are placed in separate pools. - The host school will be granted a berth in each of the three categories - In each category, a wildcard berth will be awarded.
+- I. Each provincial competition shall be a 10 team spiel with each zone having one entry in each of the three categories.
+The Curling Commissioner will build competitively-balanced pools based on previous years' results while ensuring that teams from the same zone are placed in separate pools. - a.
+The host school will be granted a berth in each of the three categories - b.
+In each category, a wildcard berth will be awarded.
 The ASAA office will calculate provincial championship history for teams representing their zones for the three years prior to the current school year.
-Teams that win h the gold medal will receive 3 points.
+Teams that win the gold medal will receive 3 points.
 Teams that won the silver medal will receive 2 points.
 Teams that win the bronze medal will receive 1 point.
-The zone that has the highest total will receive the additional berth in that category.

-note: if a zone has more than one berth in provincials, only the top finishing team from that zone at the end of provincials collects these points for the zone.

-- c.
-There will be a maximum of 3 representatives from a zone (includes the host teams) in any category. - All games will be eight ends duration.
-If tied at the completion of eight ends, an extra end or ends shall be played. П.
+The zone that has the highest total will receive the additional berth in that category. - note: if a zone has more than one berth in provincials, only the top finishing team from that zone at the end of provincials collects these points for the zone. - c.
+There will be a maximum of 3 representatives from a zone (includes the host teams) in any category. - II.
+All games will be eight ends duration.
+If tied at the completion of eight ends, an extra end or ends shall be played.